Skip to main content

 Without the help of SOAR, DDS must solicit records from treatment providers reported by the applicant.
 The applicant may not provide sufficient information and/or it can take a long time for providers to respond to DDS.

 DDS examiners must base their determinations on the medical and other evidence available.
-In order to provide SSA/DDS with sufficient medical evidence of the applicant's disability, SOAR case managers collect and submit medical records as part of the SSI/SSDI application.
+In order to provide SSA/DDS with sufficient medical evidence of the applicant's disability, SOAR case workers collect and submit medical records as part of the SSI/SSDI application.
 This ensures that SSA and DDS receive the information that they need to make a decision.
-Through communication with the applicant, as well as community collaborations with local providers and hospitals, SOAR case managers can often access medical records faster and ensure that the information is relevant and complete.
+Through communication with the applicant, as well as community collaborations with local providers and hospitals, SOAR case workers can often access medical records faster and ensure that the information is relevant and complete.

 3. Writing and Submitting a Medical Summary Report (MSR)